 - BC/DE23.
 Many self-employed people and professionals do not consider what they do a "business" and don't believe BC/DE23 applies to them.
 Mark them UNINCORPORATED and make an F2 note.
-If R is very clear that some other category applies (e.g., partnership), note it in the F2 note. - BC/DE26-27.
-We are not asking whether H/W belongs to some labor union, but only whether he/she belongs to the specific labor union covering his/her current job. - BC/DE29-39.
+If R is very clear that some other category applies (e.g., partnership), note it in the F2 note. - BC/DE25a.
+We are looking for the number of employees at the location The H/W work.
+If they work for Walmart, we want to know how many people are employed at that particular store, not nationwide. - BC/DE25b-25f.
+Unfolding brackets. - BC/DE26-27.
+We are not asking whether H/W belongs to some labor union, but only whether he/she belongs to the specific labor union covering his/her current job. - BC/DE28.
+The Question asks if the H/W is required to use a computer. - BC/DE29-39.
 Questions BC/DE29, 30, 33, 36, 37, 38 refer to H/W's regular pay.
 BC/DE31, 32, 34, 39 refer to rates of pay for overtime or extra hours.
-We want current (2003) salary/wage and overtime rates, not 2002 rates.
+We want current (2005) salary/wage and overtime rates, not 2004 rates.
 Probe for specific dollar amounts as much as possible, and be sure to check the appropriate time period for the amount given. - BC/DE29.
 The OTHER category is for everything that is not salary, hourly, or combinations of salary or hourly with tips or commissions (Codes 1-6).
 Just select OTHER and then select from the BC/DE38 choices. - BC/DE31.
 This should be NO if H/W's income is a fixed weekly/monthly/annual amount which won't be increased no matter how many hours are worked in a week/month/year.
 If H/W is paid a fixed salary plus additional pay for overtime hours, the reply should be YES. - BC/DE32, 34.
 Select all that R mentions.
 Use code 5 EXACT AMOUNT when R answers an amount.
 Accept an answer of "straight time," but probe: "By straight time you mean you (H/W) are paid the same rate for overtime as you are for regular hours?"
-An answer of "comp time" or "compensation time" should also be probed: "Do you mean you (H/W) receive additional time off instead of overtime pay?" - Use the OTHER category when overtime is paid in some inconsistent or nonstandard way.
-For example: half-time, shift differentials, etc. - BC/DE38.
+An answer of "comp time" or "compensation time" should also be probed: "Do you mean you (H/W) receive additional time off instead of overtime pay?"

+Use the OTHER category when overtime is paid in some inconsistent or nonstandard way.
+For example: half-time, shift differentials, etc.

+- BC/DE38.
 OTHER ways H/W is paid for regular work time.
 Select only one of codes 1, 2, 5, 6 or 7 to describe other forms of payment. - BC/DE39.
-We know that this question may be difficult for some situations, but try to get an estimate from the Respondent.
+We know that this question may be difficult for some situations, but try to get an estimate from the Respondent. - BC/DE41.

-- BC/DE41.
 By employer, we mean company, firm, or organization, not a specific boss.
-If the company changed owners, note the change(s) in an F2 note, and if H/W worked several different times for this same employer, give us the total ("altogether"). - BC/DE64.
+If the company changed owners, note the change(s) in an F2 note, and if H/W worked several different times for this same employer, give us the total ("altogether"). - BC/DE51.
+We are simply looking for the reason H/W left that job. - BC/DE64.
 "Another job" can mean a different position with the same employer, a different employer, or plans for self-employment.
 We are talking about changing from the main job H/W has now to something else. - BC/DE65.
 Select all that apply and specify at code 7 OTHER any response that does not fit the given choices.